DETOUR: Side Trip Into Corporate America

 logo of the Caribiner Group

-I worked freelance for a time after the Cortez/Seidner acquisition but eventually wound up at the Caribiner Group as VP of Creative.
-It was a public company and my impression was that the organization was much more interested in its stock price than in the creative quality of its products.
-As luck would have it, Caribiner was bought out by, who would have thought…
+I worked as a freelancer for a time after the Cortez/Seidner acquisition, but eventually joined the Caribiner Group as VP of Creative.
+It was a public company, and my impression was that the organization was much more interested in its stock price than in the creative quality of its products.
+As luck would have it, Caribiner was bought out by… who would have thought…

 Mark Winkler in Hawaii receiving an award

-Me in Hawaii after winning a performance award for the company I worked for in 2000.
+In Hawaii, after winning a performance award for the company I worked for in 2000.
 To my left is Ray Simon, Senior Vice President of Caribiner International.
-To my right is Josh McCall President of The Jack Morton Company, the company that bought out Caribiner International.
+To my right is Josh McCall, President of The Jack Morton Company, which acquired Caribiner International.
+Josh also coincidentally attended Greenwich Country Day School, where I taught years before.